Convert Bank of America Statement to Excel, CSV, and QBO

 This approach is especially valuable for batch processing historical statements.
 When onboarding a new client, preparing for a tax audit, or reconstructing years of transaction history for a business that never set up proper bookkeeping, you may need to convert dozens of archived Bank of America PDFs at once.
 No native export can reach that data.
 Batch PDF conversion with AI-powered extraction is the practical path forward.

-With Invoice Data Extraction, you can extract data from Bank of America statements automatically by uploading dozens or hundreds of statement PDFs at once and prompting the AI to extract exactly the fields you need.
-A prompt as straightforward as "Extract date, description, debit amount, credit amount, and running balance from these Bank of America statements" produces a structured Excel, CSV, or JSON file with each transaction on its own row.
-The prompt-based approach lets you address the exact formatting issues that trip up generic converters: instruct the AI to join multi-line descriptions into a single field, distinguish debit and credit amounts that Bank of America places in adjacent columns, and ignore non-transaction pages like cover sheets or account summaries.
-For recurring work, save the prompt to your library and reapply it each time a new batch of statements arrives.
+With Invoice Data Extraction, you can extract data from Bank of America statements automatically by uploading hundreds of statement PDFs at once and prompting the AI for the exact fields you need.
+A prompt like "Extract date, description, debit amount, credit amount, and running balance from these Bank of America statements" produces a structured Excel, CSV, or JSON file with each transaction on its own row.
+You can also instruct the AI to join multi-line descriptions, separate debit and credit amounts that Bank of America places in adjacent columns, and skip cover sheets or account summaries.
+Save the prompt to your library and reapply it on the next batch.

 A Note on Data Security